jcweaver/blackboxes/README.md

 ### Performance

-This solution acheives a best score of **TBD RMSE** using the model, which places X place on the locked leaderboard.
+This solution acheives a best score of **3.23581** using the Lenet5 inspired model, which places 72 place on the locked leaderboard.

 ## Project Approach
 To reach the final output of the project and to support the summary findings above, TBD